-The next experiment uses a simpler 2DOF translation model to relate regions as described in Sections 3.1 and 3.3, through either an Euclidean or Projective global 3D model.
+The next experiment uses a simpler 2DOF translation model to relate regions as described in Sections 3.1 and 3.3, and either an Euclidean or Projective global 3D model.
 In Fig. 3 three cases are compared.
-In the first, (figure top and video2 left [1]) no model is is used [8,9], and almost half of the region trackers are lost starting already from frame 80.
+In the first, (figure top and video2 left) no model is is used, and almost half of the region trackers are lost starting already from frame 80.
 Because only 2D spatial x and y derivatives are used in M the condition number is very low at an average 1.3.
 In the middle sequence, a projective model is used to relate the regions.
-This stabilizes the tracking until about frame 400, where one tracker is slightly off target and further at about frame 430 some are lost due to occlusion.
-The projective model has 11 DOF and the condition number is quite high at $2 10^4$.
+This stabilizes the tracking until about frame 400, where one tracker is slightly off target and further about 430 some are lost due to occlusion.
+The projective model has 11 DOF and the condition number is quite high at $210^4$ .
 In the final (figure bottom) sequence a Euclidean model relates the trackers, and provides handling of occlusions.
 The condition number is a reasonable 600, and the whole 512 frame sequence is successfully tracked.